FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 ## Making the (API) call! ☎️

 Let's perform our first API call.
-To do so, we will create an `updateRandomDogDog` _method_ inside our component (App.js).
+To do so, we will create an `updateRandomDog` _method_ inside our component (App.js).

 Let's add it right after the `useState`: